kevinveenbirkenbach/cymais/roles/pc-torbrowser/README.md

 While this role primarily focuses on installing Tor and the Tor Browser Launcher, you can customize it to include additional privacy-focused tools or configurations based on your needs.

 ## Support and Contributions
-For support, feedback, or contributions, such as enhancing the role with more privacy tools or improving the installation process, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions, such as enhancing the role with more privacy tools or improving the installation process, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that enhance the privacy and security aspects of this role are highly encouraged.